Three Life-Changing Benefits of Worshipping God

 “[Then] appointed singers for the Lord and those praising Him in holy attire went before those equipped for battle saying, ‘Praise the Lord, for His mercy endures forever!‘ When they began singing and praising, the Lord set ambushes against Ammon, Moab, and Mount Seir, who had come against Judah; so they were defeated.”
 (2 Chronicles 20:18-21 MEV)

-3. A New Testimony of the Goodness of God in Your Life
+3. A New Testimony of God’s Goodness in Your Life

 Worship is proof of your faith in God, that He is who He said He is and He will do what He said He would do, and that He deserves all the glory, regardless of the condition of your situation.